 The service of civil process gives the court jurisdiction over the parties to an action and allows the court to adjudicate the controversy.

-The Wake County Sheriff's Office provides approximately 30 deputies, traditionally referred to as a "bailiffs," to staff courtrooms in the Wake County Courthouse and provide over-all courthouse security.
-These deputies screen people entering the courthouse for weapons or other contraband.
+The Wake County Sheriff's Office provides approximately 59 deputies, traditionally referred to as a "bailiffs," to staff courtrooms and provide overall courthouse security in both the Wake County Justice Center and Courthouse.
+These deputies maintain order within the courtrooms and screen people entering the courthouse for weapons or other contraband.

-The Wake County Courthouse features the area's largest concentration of victims, witnesses and alleged perpetrators in one building.
+These two facilities, the Wake County Justice Center and Courthouse, feature the area's largest concentration of victims, witnesses and alleged perpetrators, and those convicted and on probation in one area.
 This situation can often become volatile, requiring the intervention of a deputy to prevent violence.